Grepgames/docker-meteor-passenger/README.md

 ```

-If you write params like MONGO_ULR in nginx.conf, You can't overide docker environment variables.
+If you write params like MONGO_ULR in nginx.conf, docker environment variables can't overide it.

 ## Example run: